Adwords with Unknown Budgets and Beyond: Obstacles with Using Classic Primal-Dual Analysis

 \section{Obstacles with Using Classic Primal-Dual Analysis}

-The primal-dual framework of \cite{buchbind} and \cite{devanur} is one of the most versatile and general technique for proving guarantees for online matching and related problems.
-To describe the framework, consider the following primal and dual problems that upper bound the optimal offline solution for OBA.
+The primal-dual framework of \cite{buchbind} and \cite{devanur} is a general technique for proving guarantees for online matching and related problems.
+To describe the framework, consider the following primal and dual problems that upper bound the optimal offline solution for the Adwords problem.

-\textbf{Primal-dual certificate~\cite{devanur}:} To prove $\alpha$ competitiveness for $\alg$, it suffices to find a set of non-negative values $\lambda_t,\theta_i$ such that, \begin{enumerate}[(i)] \item$\lambda_t+b_{it}\theta_i\geq\alpha b_{it} r_i,\quad \forall i\in I, t\in T,$ \item $ \delta\, \alg\geq \sum_{t\in T}\lambda_t + \sum_{i\in I} B_i\, \theta_i,$ \end{enumerate}
+\textbf{Primal-dual certificate~\cite{devanur}:} To prove $\alpha$ competitiveness for $\alg$, it suffices to find a set of non-negative values $\lambda_t,\theta_i$ such that, \begin{enumerate}[(i)] \item$\lambda_t+b_{i,t}\theta_i\geq\alpha b_{i,t} \quad \forall i\in I, t\in T,$ \item $ \varepsilon\, \alg\geq \sum_{t\in T}\lambda_t + \sum_{i\in I} B_i\, \theta_i,$ \end{enumerate}

-To understand the obstacles in using this framework to analyze Algorithm \ref{rank} (and Algorithm \ref{frank}) for OBA, we start by defining a natural candidate solution for the system based on the decisions of Algorithm \ref{rank}.